amirulalfaris/Intel-CKT-Training-git-Repo/README.md

  *Voltage Transfer Characteristic*

  + At the symmertical point , the resitance of rn and rp is the same .
- + typicall to get symmetrical , PMOS size is usually 2.5 to 3 size of NMOS .
+ + typicaly to get symmetrical , PMOS size is usually 2.5 to 3 size of NMOS .

  ![image](https://user-images.githubusercontent.com/121993910/214780570-96fe2fa8-5756-450a-b40a-546262d84c84.png)